2023: Reconstructing the Past

-- Everyone (in the senior division and above) has songs that make them wistful for moments they can never have-ana again, but are some songs more universally nostalgic?
-Listen to and learn more about the selections below, which are widely celebrated as nostalgic masterpieces, then discuss with your team: what do they have in common?
-Do they reveal a formula for making people sad about their lost happiness that future songwriters could follow?
-And do they work on you, or are you immune to their charms—and harms?
+- Everyone has certain songs that make them wistful for moments they can never have-ana again, but are some songs more universally nostalgic?
+Explore those below, all known as nostalgic masterpieces, then discuss: do they reveal a formula for making people ache for the past?
+Can a song be made nostalgic by design?

 - Magic mushrooms are in the curriculum this year—at least, musically.
 (We don't have a round in Portland yet.)
 Them Mushrooms' Embe Dodo is an example of a nostalgic musical genre—zilizopendwa—with enduring popularity in Kenya and Tanzania.
 It has even inspired academic research on its implications for East African development.
 Discuss with your team: can nostalgic music help a society move forward, or does it do more to keep people fixated on the past?

 - When the main character of the time travel film Back to the Future finds himself in 1955, it's not just the town around him that has changed: it's the very sounds in the air.
 Check out the way that his arrival in the past is choreographed to the hit 1954 song Mr. Sandman, and discuss with your team: how much does it matter that movies set in the past use music from that same period?